-Ms Morr was accepted and lived at Oxford When Daniella Morr graduated from St for a month last July while studying.
+Ms Morr was accepted and lived at Oxford

 Having just finished her degree, Ms Morr is now considering completing a master's degree as well.
 She said she wants a career in design, not necessarily as an architect, but within the field of home design.